bigspotteddog/landing-page-service/README.md

 Once a customer purchases a product, they should no longer receive sales related emails and they should now be sent product related update emails.

-We would like to track where an email was submitted from so we can see which marketing campaigns were successful and which ones were not and at what point the custome converted to a sale.
-There could be several locations with the email input.
-Also, it is possible that we will add this to blog articles or other places.
+We would like to track where an email was submitted from so we can see which marketing campaigns were successful and which ones were not and at what point the customer converted.
+There could be several locations with the email input form and it is possible we will add this to blog articles or other places.

 A customer should be able to unsubscribe from receiving emails.
-If customer registers again after unsubscribing I would like that email address to be reactivated from wher they left off.
+If customer registers again after unsubscribing we would like that email address to be reactivated from where they left off.

 ## How to Create a Workflow Diagram

 Next, I create a workflow diagram from the one-pager description.
 This workflow diagram is a combination of a sequence diagram and a class diagram done in a workflow like form.
 This diagram does not use strict UML, just boxes and lines with arrows or diamonds, and a bunch on text in the whitespace to describe that part of the diagram.
 I often number the steps or show some form of entry point so the reader knows where to start from.
 The boxes are classes or screen mockups, the lines with arrows indicate the direction of flow while the lines with diamonds indicate class relationships.

-With the diagram completed, it is easier to review the system to see where milestones can be delineated.
-In the diagram below, we were able to trim out an MVP simply having the receiving handler send out a response email to get a release of some functional.
+With the diagram completed, it is easier to review the system to see milestone boundaries for releases.
+In the diagram below, we were able to trim out an MVP by simply having the receiving handler send out a response email instead of having to develop the automated part of the sysstem to get an inital release of something functional.

-Once the task breakdown step is completed (below) the tasks identified are added to the workflow diagram to show what part of the system the task builds.
+Once the task breakdown step is completed (below) the tasks identified are added to the workflow diagram to show what part of the system that task builds.

 ### Sample workflow diagram
 ![workflow diagram](https://github.com/bigspotteddog/landing-page-service/blob/main/landing_page_service_tasked.png?raw=true)